theroyaritra/IITMadrasPythonCodeBase/README.md

 # IITMadrasPythonCodeBase
 This is a repository containing all the Python codes to important questions in assignments (both PPAs and GrPAs), Practice Tests and Programming exams in the IIT Madras Online B.Sc.
-Degree course.
+Degree course. **Also, most of the code demonstrated in the video lectures can also be found in the CodeFromLectures folder.**
 ## In my opinion, The most Important and/or difficult-to-solve problems in assignments are:-
 ### Week 1:-
 GrPA 6